 Occasionally, matches where both sides are incapable of damaging each other with AP rounds happen.
 With the advent of French tanks, it is possible to get into standoffs at around Tiers 2 to 5 where even HE rounds won't be doing any damage.

 Chinese with Chopper Support: Added in patch 8.3.
 Quite a few of their tanks are modifications of vehicles from other countries, while their original designs have heavy Soviet influence.
+In general, Chinese machines are Lightning Bruiser flanker/brawlers - small tanks with big guns, excellent handling, and thin but very well-angled armour.

 Tank Master Badges: Not to be confused with the Mastery Badges, they are awarded for either researching an entire tree or killing one of every tank in a tree.
 Originally just a single badge for all the trees, it's been expanded to have separate badges for each nation's tree as well.